King's Inch: Elderslie House

 Mr Andrew Speirs of Elderslie (1714-1782), a Virginia merchant and Glasgow tobacco lord, purchased the lands in 1760 which together with other lands in Ayrshire became the Barony of Elderslie by Crown Charter in 1767.

 Speirs is said to have demolished Inch Castle and constructed another castle, which he then had demolished only a few years later.
 It seems more likely that Speirs repaired Inch Castle before building Elderslie House in 1777 a little to the north and he incorporated some of the stone from the 15th century castle.
 It was designed by Robert Adam and was four storeys high with a pavilion roof and faced north.
-The lake, tree and shrub planting, etc. had been completed by 1782 and Andrew died shirtly after.
+The lake, tree and shrub planting, etc. had been completed by 1782 and Andrew died shortly after.
 The 1856 OS map marks the site of the old castle lying to the south-west of the mansion house.

 In 1775 a small mansion house is marked with the Pudzeoch Burn running to the Clyde nearby to the north.
 The 1800 John Ainslie and the 1826 John Thomson's map shows a substantial ornamental lake that was stocked with ornamental fish, lying to the south-east of the mansion house, partly on the line of the old river course, that is absent by 1859.

 By 1859 the name King's Inch is still shown at the Elderslie Estate and its boundary from the Pudzeoch Burn at the Renfrew Ferry and upstream the Marlin Ford on the River Clyde delineate the lands of the old King's Inch.
 The Glasgow and Inchinan boundary line follows the same course at this point with the Braehead Estate on the Glasgow side.

 Elderslie House (NS 5140 6762) was in turn demolished in 1924 after the death of the last occupant, William Peacock, a manufacturer of rope and cord in Paisley.